-- In a large bowl combine: ricotta cheese, parmesan cheese, mozzarella cheese, Pepper Jack cheese, egg, dried basil, Italian seasoning, red pepper flakes, salt and pepper to taste.
+- In a large bowl combine: ricotta cheese, parmesan cheese, mozzarella cheese, Pepper Jack cheese, egg, dried basil, Italian seasoning, red pepper flakes, salt, and pepper to taste.
 Stir until fully combined.
-The mixture will the thick, that is ok, as the zucchini has enough moisture, and we don't want to make it more watery.
+The mixture will the thick, which is ok, as the zucchini has enough moisture, and we don't want to make it more watery.

 - Lightly grease a 9×13 casserole dish with olive oil.

 - Spread about 1/2 cup of the cheese mixture on the bottom and add one layer of zucchini to cover the bottom of the pan.